MinnPost/wordpress-sandbox/wp-content/plugins/object-sync-for-salesforce/docs/code/files/classes/salesforce_mapping.php.txt

 	 * Setup the data for the object map
 	 *
 	 * @param array $posted It's $_POST.
-	 * @return $data Filtered array with only the keys that are in the object map database table.
+	 * @return array $data Filtered array with only the keys that are in the object map database table.
 Strips out things from WordPress form if they're present.
 	 */
 	private function setup_object_map_data( $posted = array() ) {
 		$allowed_fields   = $this->wpdb->get_col( "DESC {$this->object_map_table}", 0 );